kdoore/CS2335-Gitbook/project-2-list-of-steps.md

 # Project 2 - List of Steps

-Below is an listing of steps for modifying the TextAdventure starter-code, for completing Project2.
+Below is an listing of steps for modifying the for completing Project2.

 The link below gives more detailed information for Gitbook: [Create new scene, state](/project-2-create-new-scene-and-state.md)